 Most of my adult life, I have lived with a dog.
 Or dogs.
 Sometimes cats.
 Also ferrets, turtles, fish, canaries, and one incredibly long-lived (29 years!) newt.
 Who still lives with me.
 Seriously.

 Of all my pets, I have always felt most connected to the dogs.
 My dogs were as protective of my children as I was so that was certainly a bonding point.

 Unlike the ferrets, the dogs never hid my shoes behind the couch.

 Life with dogs is more interactive than the fish or the turtles.
-On the other hand, I would never trust certain of my dogs to guard my sandwich.
+On the other hand, I would never trust certain of my dogs (looking at you Sandy) to guard my sandwich.
 The turtle I would trust.
 Because he even if he managed to reach it, I could probably catch him before he ate it all.

 The dogs were always interested in taking a walk with me and they never blabbed a secret I told them.
 To be fair, neither did the ferrets.

-Looking back this site seems almost inevitable.
-A life with dogs is what I wanted.
-A life with words is also what I wanted.
 The idea of writing about spiritual wisdom and dogs is the sort of thing I was born to do.
 Let me explain:

 I was born in the year of the Dog.